deadc0de6/dotdrop/docs/howto/system-config-files.md

 # Manage system dotfiles

-Dotdrop doesn't allow you to handle file owernership (at least not directly).
+Dotdrop doesn't allow to handle file owernership (at least not directly).
 Every file operation (create/copy file/directory, create symlinks, etc.) is executed with the rights of the user calling dotdrop.

 Using dotdrop with `sudo` to manage unprivileged and privileged files in the same *session* is a bad idea as the resulting files will all have messed-up owners.